 Virtual Reality has not been popular 4 years ago.
 In fact, most people didn’t have a clue about head-mounted displays, and what they represent.
 In 90’s, developers have tried to start a virtual reality wave, but with no success.
-Technology was just not good enough, and the ones who did manage to try it, left with a bad stomach.
+The technology was just not good enough, and the ones who did manage to try it left with a bad stomach.

 Now, news about HMD’s are heard from left and right.
 Palmer Luckey, Co-founder of Oculus, successfully created a spark, and now Sony, HTC, Apple, and even Microsoft view virtual reality as something of worth, and not just a gimmick.

 Around the same time when Facebook acquired Oculus company, news about PS4’s own headset started to emerge.
 At this current moment, PS4’s Project Morpheus is viewed as a worthy competitor to Oculus Rift, even though they work on different platforms.
 This leaves us to wonder if Microsoft plans to stick its feet in virtual reality water.

 Well, apparently there have been numerous rumours about Microsoft making its own headset, which they plan to reveal at E3 2015 (it’s in June).
 According to International Business Times, Microsoft has already given their VR headset prototype to software developers.